nesanter/recipes/md/french-apple-cake.md

  2. Cut up apples.
 Set aside.
 Mix dry.

  3. Cream butter and sugar.
 Add eggs one at time.
-Beat in vanilla and rum (or brandy.)
+Beat in vanilla and brandy.
     Add flour mixture.
 Fold in apples.

  4. Scrape into pan.
 Bake 40 minutes or until done.